hi @Andrew Wynd here's the schema for that FAQ page:

 We aim to be highly responsive and can often attend on short notice depending on workload and project requirements.

-Yes — we regularly work from architectural, structural and shop drawings and can coordinate with engineers where required.
+Yes.
+We regularly work from architectural, structural, and shop drawings and can coordinate with engineers where required.

-Yes — we understand that changes happen and can quickly adapt and reissue setout as required.
+Yes.
+We understand that changes happen and can quickly adapt and reissue setout as required.

-Yes — we provide clear survey drawings and can integrate with existing CAD workflows where needed.
+Yes.
+We provide clear survey drawings and can integrate with existing CAD workflows where needed.

 Scroll to Top